-The good news is this doesn’t mean we’re unable to have personal engagement with key donors.
+The good news is this means we can have more personal engagement with key donors who live farther away.

 Here are a few tips and resources to help you conduct key donor meetings virtually:

 This probably goes without saying, but make sure you tailor the virtual meeting experience to the donor you are meeting with.